summelon/IOC5008_HW/HW2/data/README.md

-# Dataset should be put here.
+# Dataset should be put in this folder.